jibanCat/phys214_obsastro/hw2/hw2.md

 - RBS 1303 :
 ![](https://i.imgur.com/rdJyExN.jpg)

+Oh no, I forgot to fix the size to 10'x10'.

 ## (d) Choose three spectrophotometric standards that you can observe during the night.
 Choose them so that they will fit better in your overall plan (later in the quarter we will learn how to pick stars that are better suited for your observations).
 Avoid stars brighter than about R = 7 (they may saturate too quickly) or fainter than R=14 (you want to get lots of photons in a short time).
 You can choose them from this list: http://www2.keck.hawaii.edu/inst/common/flux_stds.html Note that if standard stars are bright, you can observe them during twilight

 I think ~1 to ~1.5 hour earlier than the earliest target would be fine with we want to observe it during twilight.
 Potential standards selected from RA are: